c-o-pr/ddrescue-helper/README.md

 `-f` looks up the volume type of device and runs the appropriate form of `fsck`.
 This may be appropriate to check / repair volume integiru after making a copy or zapping.

 > [!NOTE]
+> If `<device>` is a partition, only it is affected.
+If `<device>` is a drive, all partitions are affected.
+Only partitions with volume UUIDs can be persistently unmounted, but this is the common case.
+>
+> On macOS, containers are observed.
+>
 > With `-m`, you can supply a volume UUID as `<device>`to remove an entry from /etc/fstab (no attemt to mount is made).
 An `/etc/fstab` entry can become orphaned if unmounted with `-u` after which the parition is reformatted or overwritten as a copy destination.
 You also can run `vifs` to do anything you want to `/etc/fstab` by hand.
 >
-> If you need a general purpose mount inhibitor for macOS, which works for all devices, includeing disk images, see [Disk Arbitrator](https://github.com/aburgh/Disk-Arbitrator/).
+> If you need a general purpose mount inhibitor for macOS which works for all devices, includeing disk images, see [Disk Arbitrator](https://github.com/aburgh/Disk-Arbitrator/).
-> However, Disk Arbitrator hasn't been updated since 2017 and on macOS Ventura a bug prevents it its Quit from working, you have to kill it by hand.
+> Note: Disk Arbitrator hasn't been updated since 2017.
+On macOS Ventura it works to properly inbitit automounts, but a UI bug prevents its Quit from working, so you have to kill it by hand.

 ### 2. SCAN, COPY